pelpadesa/flask-api-monitoring/README.md

 # Installation

 First, clone this repository and edit `docker-compose.yml` to fit your needs.
-With Docker installed, you'll just need to run `docker compose up` in the directory with api-monitoring's files.
+With Docker installed, you'll just need to run `docker compose up` in the directory with flask-api-monitoring's files.

 ## /create Endpoint